MicrosoftDocs/winrt-api/windows.graphics.imaging/bitmapbuffer.md

 Represents the pixel data buffer of a bitmap.

 ## -remarks
 Get an instance of this class by calling [SoftwareBitmap.LockBuffer](softwarebitmap_lockbuffer_109667063.md).
+Because the **BitmapBuffer** represents an exclusive lock on the associated bitmap, apps should not keep the reference to it indefinitely.

 ## -examples